 The long answer?
 The CBD you get from the hemp plant is also known as hemp oil.
-Vaping CBD is actually a relatively popular way for people to get their CBD intake.
+Vaping CBD is a relatively popular way for people to get their CBD intake.

 One of the biggest reasons people choose to vape hemp oil is that it offers greater bioavailability.
 Plus, it is a pretty easy and convenient way to take CBD.
 Read on to learn more about the ins and outs of vaping CBD.
 To find out how long disposable vape pens last, read here.

 10. Does CBD Oil Get You High?

 Wondering if CBD oil can get you high?
 We have good news — or bad news, depending on what your goals with CBD are — CBD will not get you high.

 This is because it does not contain the psychoactive component that is present in other species of the marijuana plant.
 The cannabinoid responsible for causing you to get high is called THC.

 CBD oil usually comes from special hemp plants that purposefully contain little to no THC.

 So, can CBD oil get you high?
 No. This is what makes it a great option for symptom relief for patients of all kinds.
 It’s also what makes it legal in many places.